-Nestled in the mountains of Western North Carolina, FestivalNet® is staffed by eight genuine individuals with a combined 50+ years of experience in the music business, the festival/art & craft market and data technology.
+FestivalNet® is staffed by nine smart, caring, genuine individuals with a combined 50+ years of experience in the music business, the festival/art & craft market and in data/technology.
 Real people you can call and talk to on the phone!
 Most importantly, we provide our customers with personal and rapid attention in order to aid them in their quest for success in the festival market.

 Nationwide Detailed information for Professionals.

 Thousands of events throughout the U.S. updated and expanded daily.

 A Searchable Online Database with basic information on All our events.

 Our Basic Show Info Search is of particular interest to Festival Goers.

 She was also a big activist for Connie's website Lost Pets of Western North Carolina.
 When she was not at work, her hobbies included creek-swimming, sitting on the front porch, following mom (Julie) around the house, walks around the block, snow-flake-catching, and tug o' war.
 We'll miss you, Smoothy.